Nepalese Army Air Service

-The Nepalese Army Air Service (नेपाली सैनिक हवाई सेवा) is the army aviation branch of the Nepali Army, also known as the Nepal Army Air Wing (formerly Royal Nepalese Air Force).
-Nepal has no separate Air Force but the Nepalese Army operates several aircraft within the army aviation branch.
+The Nepali Army Air Service (नेपाली सैनिक हवाई सेवा) is the army aviation branch of the Nepalese Armed Forces, also known as the Nepal Army Air Wing (formerly Royal Nepalese Air Force).
+Nepal has no separate air force but the Nepali Army operates several aircraft within the army aviation branch.

 History

-The Nepalese Army Air Service was formed in the 1960s, but became an air force unit in 1979.
-Finally, it is now again a part of the Army.
-It has limited combat capabilities as only few helicopters can be armed.
-The main objective of this flying element is transport, flying paratroopers and assistance in case of an emergency (e.g. natural disasters).
-Apart from the 11th Brigade the country has established a VIP Flight from Tribhuvan Airport, mostly the aircraft are stationed at Kathmandu, Surkhet and Dipayal.
+The Nepali Army Air Service (NAAS) was formed in the 1960s but became an air force unit in 1979.
+It is now again a part of the Army.
+It has limited air combat capabilities as only a few helicopters can be armed.
+The main objective of this flying element is transport, flying paratroopers and aid in case of an emergency (e.g. natural disasters).
+Apart from the 11th Brigade, the country has established a VIP Flight from Tribhuvan Airport, mostly the aircraft are stationed at Kathmandu, Surkhet, and Dipayal.

-From 1996 to 2006 the country was in civil war against Maoist rebels who strove to overthrow the constitutional monarchy and establish a republic.
-Their attacks increased since the massacre of the Royal Family in 2001.
+From 1996 to 2006, the country was gripped by a civil war against Communist Party of Nepal rebels who strove to overthrow the constitutional monarchy and establish a republic.
+Their attacks increased after the 2001 massacre of the royal family.
 This development led to the need for armed helicopters.
 Several types of aircraft have entered service since: MI-17s, M28 Skytruck, HAL Lancer and HAL Dhruv.
-The UK has delivered two Britten-Norman Islanders and two MI-17s free of charge.
+The UK delivered two Britten-Norman Islanders and two MI-17s free of charge.
 China decided to supply an MA-60 (a Y-7 derivative).
-Nepal has also purchased HAL Cheetah and HAL Chetak helicopters.
+Nepal also purchased HAL Cheetah and HAL Chetak helicopters.

-In November 2014, India gave an HAL Dhruv as part of a strategic pact.
+In November 2014, India donated an HAL Dhruv as part of a strategic pact.

-The NAAS consists of about 500 members.
+The NAAS consists of about 1000 members.